crave6948/crave6948/README.md

 I've been learning code for 3 year, and having so much fun.

-* 🌍  I'm based in Thailand
+* 🌍  I'm based in Thailand.
 * ✉️  You can contact me at [peraphatsamngamya@gmail.com](mailto:peraphatsamngamya@gmail.com)
 * 🧠  I'm learning HTML JavaScript Python